 Robert is a Church of England Local Lay Minister, (formerly known as Readers) who was based at St Andrew’s, Farnham for nearly 19 years.
 He has been an LLM since 2011.
 He and his wife Elaine moved to Bordon three years ago.

-Emma Fyfield is our new Families Worker.
+Emma Fyfield is our newest Families Worker.
 She has 4 sons and also runs a business.
 In her spare time, she enjoys family fun, caravanning, sewing, reading and running.
 She has experience in relating to children with disabilities, troublesome teenagers and mental health issues.
-She will be setting up our new morning 'Space to Be' session.
+She has set up our new Monday morning 'Space to Be' session.

 If you are a UK taxpayer, please help us to increase the value of any contributions in excess of £1 by using a Gift Aid envelope, available from the hymn book trolley near the door.
 Alternatively please contact our treasurer to set up a regular arrangement.